2 way SMS to communicate with customers

 Use SMS to ensure speedy resolution

-90% of recipients are likely to read SMS messages within three minutes of receiving them, according to mobile insights specialists, mobilesquared.
+90% of recipients are likely to read SMS messages within three minutes of receiving them, according to mobile insights specialists, mobile squared.
 In the event of their responding to your SMS, you need to make sure you can solve customers’ problems or queries fast and effectively.
 They’ll be pleased with your service – but delayed replies will only lead to increased frustration.

-Content must be personalized
+2 Way SMS content must be personalized

 Customers expect marketing content to be relevant to their lives – specifically, where they are, what their needs are and what they’re interested in.
 You’ll lose customers fast if you send information about special offers only taking place in another city, for example.
 Remember to strike a balance between personalizing content and becoming too personal or familiar.

-Once you open up a 2 way messaging channel, you’ll likely find that customers are keen to engage.
+Once you open up a 2 way SMS messaging channel, you’ll likely find that customers are keen to engage.
 Expect queries, follow-up questions and requests for assistance, and ensure that you have the staff available to respond.
 Most importantly, make it someone’s job to respond, rather than everyone’s or anyone’s.
 This is the kind of CRM task that needs to be specifically assigned to an individual or a team to ensure that responses happen promptly and satisfy your customers.

 Technology can be used to monitor incoming messages and provide standard answers to easy questions (for example: On what date should I settle my account?).
 But prompt, personalized responses are more rewarding, and prompt person to person replies for more complex questions will increase customer satisfaction.